NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
+It is suggested to use 0.5 / image gsd for the value.
 Does not apply to GCP or points constrained by a DEM.
 This adds a robust cost function with the threshold given by ``--robust-threshold``.
 Set ``--camera-weight`` and other weights to 0 when using this.